The Parent Trap (1961 film): Plot

-Teenagers Sharon McKendrick and Susan Evers meet at Miss Inch's Summer Camp for Girls.
+Teenagers Sharon McKendrick and Susan Evers meet at a girls summer camp.
 Their identical appearance causes jealousy, resentment, and a rivalry in which they continually get each other into trouble and disrupt camp activities.
 As punishment, they must spend the remainder of the camp season rooming and dining together in isolation.
-They overcome their mutual dislike when they discover that they are identical twin sisters, whom their parents Mitch Evers and Maggie McKendrick separated upon divorcing shortly after their birth.
-Eager to meet the parents from whom they were separated, they decide to switch places, cut their hair identically, and coach each other on their lives.
+They overcome their mutual dislike when they realize that they are identical twin sisters, whom their parents, Mitch and Maggie, separated upon divorcing shortly after their birth.
+Eager to meet the parents from whom they were separated, they decide to cut their hair identically, coach each other on their lives, and switch places.

-In Boston with her mother and grandparents, Susan poses as Sharon, while Sharon goes to Mitch's California ranch as Susan.
-Sharon learns that Mitch is engaged to a beautiful and much younger woman, gold digger Vicky Robinson, who intends to send Susan to boarding school after the wedding.
+In Boston with their mother and grandparents, Susan poses as Sharon, while Sharon goes to Mitch's California ranch as Susan.
+Sharon learns that Mitch is engaged to a much younger woman, Vicky Robinson, who is interested only in Mitch's money and intends to send Susan to boarding school after the wedding.
 The girls communicate by phone at night.
 Susan tells Sharon to break up the couple, but when that fails, Susan decides to end the charade.
 After a happy reunion, Maggie brings her to California.
 Mitch is upset by Maggie's unexpected arrival, until he learns the truth and is reunited with both daughters.
 Vicky is jealous of Maggie, who is staying at the ranch.